Amazeryogo/CrispyDB/README.md

 * Uses Json to store data
 * Uses GET and POST requests to store and retrieve data instead of queries
 * Has a fancy GUI web interface called WebUI
+* Has a cli written in bash to make it an executable script to be used anywhere